 Under the OSH Act, the responsibility for providing a safe and healthful workplace falls on employers.
 Within that, OSHA requires employers to provide workers with suitable eye protection.
 OSHA enforces standards to ensure this happens and hands out fines when it doesn’t.

 “OSHA requires employers to ensure the safety of all employees in the work environment.
 Eye and face protection must be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.”

 Though OSHA assists employers, recommending when employees should wear safety eyewear and sometimes what kind they should wear, the ultimate responsibility falls to employers.
 Companies can know when employees should wear safety eyewear by identifying workplace hazards.
-They must then decide the best approach for preventing injury from different types of risks.
+They must then decide the best approach for preventing injury from different risks.

 Identifying Hazards in the Workplace

 According to the Bureau of Labor Statistics (BLS), most workers receiving eye injuries were not wearing safety eyewear at the time of the injury.
 So why weren’t they wearing any safety eyewear?
 They didn’t think they needed it for the particular situation.